ravidna/Integrate-ironSource-SDK/README.md

 # Integrate-ironSource-SDK
-Implement and init the ironSource SDK in an “Hello World” app
+Implement and init the ironSource SDK in an Android “Hello World” app

 <b>Getting Started 🚀 </b>